DiscountGrocery/myopia-wiki/-Myopia/Session-Notes/-9-Famine/Session-62-Safe-from-harm.md

 ## Synopsis
 - Guards, all warforged, are on elevated platforms.
 - ID's inspected, convince them we have been in the fog for years.
 - Head to Menthis Plateau, see many warforged guards.
 No elevators.
-A hologram of [Daren](../../../-Sacrosanct/Characters/Daren.md) confirms Tonik's suspicions that --.
+A hologram of [Daren](../../../-Sacrosanct/Characters/Daren.md) confirms [Tonik](../../Characters/Tonik.md)'s suspicions.
 - Arrive in Forgelight district, speaker stones alert that those found wandering in the streets will be arrested.
 Very totalitarian.
 - Find a temporary house.
 Avoiding logisigcs office.
 - Exploring various districts.